psaikido/hugle.uk/pages/prose/Thesium/index.md

 a mythos.

 Most people had thought of the wars as coming from over-consumption, but he saw them as a conflict between the Good and the True.
 A war between religion and science.
 The world had lost a central myth to hold it together.
 Secularisation had weakened the myth to the point where there was no longer a shared story and in the vacuum that followed, rampant profiteering had dominated.
-Wearing the mask of Truth, it used science to facilitate its rush over the edge of the cliff.
+Wearing the mask of Truth, it used science to facilitate its rush, even if that was a rush to destruction.
 It had killed everyone but this son and his helpers.
 He had fled to shelter with Luna and awaited any fruit that may return as he cast his hopeful seeds into the void.
 Because he was Gaia's son and because his task would take many ages to fulfill, if ever, he had named himself 'Kronos'.

 Forever orbitting his dead mother, the moon kept Kronos safe.
 This is where he made his plans.